lazmodo/plex-smart-backup-suite/README.md

 # Plex Smart Backup Suite

-Fast, WAL-safe Plex backups with hourly snapshots, GFS rotation, and validated restore scripts.
+Fast, WAL-safe Plex DB backups with hourly snapshots, GFS rotation, and validated restore scripts.
 It is designed to have the plexdata and backup folders on SSDs.

 ---